Heartworm Disease in Dogs: Prevention and Treatment

 "Lung lesion criteria, scored by two independent blinded pathologists, included perivascular inflammation and endothelial proliferation.
 Doxycycline treatment alone had no effect on lesion scores, whereas the combination of doxycycline and ivermectin resulted in less severe perivascular inflammation. . . .
 Interestingly, dogs receiving doxycycline/ivermectin/melarsomine showed significantly less severe arterial lesions and the virtual absence of thrombi."

-Any dog that is currently infected with heartworms should be treated with doxycycline.
-All dogs except those with multidrug sensitivity should also be given a regular monthly preventative dose of Heartgard (ivermectin) every week.
-If the infected dog will be treated with Immiticide (fast-kill method), it is best to give the doxycycline and ivermectin prior to beginning Immiticide treatment, as this should make the treatment much safer, by greatly reducing the potential for embolism and allergic reaction to the death of the worms.
+Any dog that is currently infected with heartworms should be treated with doxycycline as soon as possible.
+All heartworm-infected dogs should also be given a regular monthly preventative doses of Advantage Multi or Heartgard (Heartgard may be given weekly to dogs that do not have multidrug sensitivity).
+If the infected dog will be treated with Immiticide (fast-kill method), it is best to give the doxycyclineprior to beginning Immiticide treatment, as this should make the treatment much safer, by greatly reducing the potential for embolism and allergic reaction to the death of the worms.
 There may also be benefit in continuing to give doxycycline intermittently during treatment.
 If anyone has dogs currently undergoing treatment with Immiticide, I would start doxycycline immediately, as it may be beneficial even if prior treatment was not done.

 The ideal treatment regimen.
 Merial (the makers of Immiticide) recommends giving doxycycline at normal doses for 30 days before starting treatment with Immiticide.
 However, a laboratory study done on wolbachia showed that intermittent treatment with antibiotics was more effective in depleting Wolbachia than continuous treatment.
 The study showed that stopping the doxycycline for 7 days actually kills more wolbachia than continuous treatment.
 The study was short term, and showed only that more wolbachia were killed after 14 days when doxy was given for 7 days and then stopped for 7 days than when it was given for the full 14 days, and that more wolbachia were destroyed after 21 days when doxy was given for 14 days and then stopped for 7 days than when it was given for the full 21 days.
 I would conclude, therefore, that you should stop the doxycycline for one week prior to beginning treatment with Immiticide, but I don't know whether it would be best to give doxy for 30 days followed by one week off, or for 21 days followed by one week off, or for 14 days followed by one week off, or possibly even to give it for two weeks, stop for one week, give it for another two weeks, and stop for another week before starting treatment with Immiticide.